Types Of Spiders In Colorado

 They are not dangerous and rarely bite.

-Wolf spiders are not dangerous and rather shy around humans.
+Wolf spiders are not dangerous and are rather shy around humans.

 Black widow spiders